klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

 }
 ?>
 ```
-If you take a closer look at the file, you'll notice that the potential vulnerabilities are two (good s°°t, Sherlok).
+Taking a closer look at the file, it is evident that the potential vulnerabilities are two.
 One of them is exploitable via normal deserialization, while the other via deserialization induced by `phar://`.
-How can we exploit them?
-Well, instead of searching suitable classes manually, this time we'll make use of a very handy tool, **PHPGGC**.
+This time, instead of searching suitable classes manually, a very handy tool will be used, called **PHPGGC**.

-**PHPGGC: PHP ysoserial?**
+#### Generate payloads dynamically: PHPGGC

-In the previous section, we stated that it's not really feasible to generalise the exploitation of PHP application using POP gadget chains.
+In the previous section, it was stated that it is not really feasible to generalise the exploitation of PHP application using POP gadget chains.
 However, within the years, a good number of POP gadgets (framework specific), have been identified and collected in an unofficial PHP version of ysoserial, [PHPGGC](https://github.com/ambionics/phpggc).

 As ysoserial, this is an extremely powerful tool, which can automatically create gadget chains for many different PHP frameworks, such as: